derdydancer/my-piano-songbook/docs/FeatureOrganization.md

 # Feature Organization and Development Guide

-This document outlines the project structure for "My Utilities Hub" and provides a guide for adding new utilities (features).
+This document outlines the project structure for "My Piano Songbook" and provides a guide for adding new utilities (features), though the app is now focused.

 ## Table of Contents
 1. [Overall Project Structure](#overall-project-structure)